deepaklearner/sample_cypher/README.md

 entitlementType,
 targetSystem

 e.
 Validate owner1, owner2 and owner3 if they exist in graph db or has disabled label for the User node else create a error report.
+I dont want to validate for each owner if it exist in neo4j or not.
+I want to do in efficient manner.
+Suggest one?

 f.
 For the valid ones, Create relationship "HAS_OWNER" to "User" node, based on owner1, owner2, owner3

 g.
 We are reading the data in batches of 50k.

 Give me ideas for efficient design.
 Also, let me know for any cross questions, I should ask for further clarification.

-1.3 i am thinking should i validate each owner or should i do in a batch?

-1.4 for delta
+1.2_delta for delta

 Questions:
 What should we do if the Entitlement node already exists?
 Overwrite or skip?